barawn/verilog-library-barawn/tclbits/README.md

 "guards" inside the functions to prevent adding the same function multiple times.

+**Note**: You should create a project_init.tcl file for your project which __contains__ the text in the get_repo_dir.tcl. get_repo_dir allows scripts to quickly reorient themselves to the repository directory.

+* get_repo_dir.tcl - This file should be copied and pasted into your project_init.tcl.

-* utility.tcl - This file contains a bunch of utility procedures to simplify Tcl scripts, including finding files (relative to the base project directory) and adding scripts/include directories to the projects.
+* utility.tcl - This file contains a bunch of utility procedures to simplify Tcl scripts, including adding scripts/include directories to the projects.

 * try_harder.tcl - This file can be used as a post-route Tcl script to, well... just try harder.
 If Vivado's route attempt fails, sometimes